 Importance of Fuel Moisture

 Fuel moisture is the water content present in the fuel, represented as a percentage.
 Moisture content matters in solid fuels because it influences burning behaviors.
 If the biomass has too much water moisture, it may not burn all the fuel or as easily and produces no energy or less useful heat energy relative to unit mass.
+It can also cause excessive amounts of carbon monoxide which comes from incomplete combustion.
 If the biomass is too dry, it can reach ash fusion temperatures, foul the heat recovery equipment, or pose an explosion risk.

 Because of these challenges, water content of the biomass must fall within a certain range to be most effective.
 Sigma Thermal’s reciprocating grate furnaces operate ideally with fuel moisture between 35% to 55%.
 It is important to size the grate floor of the furnace properly according to the maximum percentage of moisture the plant will be burning.

 Equipment operators must also understand the roles of primary air zones, secondary air, and flue gas recirculation (FGR).
 Primary air is the amount of air used in the lower furnace to initiate combustion and controls the quantity and speed of fuel burned.
-Secondary air enables mixing of combustion gases and fresh air, completes the combustion, and allows the fuel to burn completely, which makes the combustion process more efficient.
+Secondary air enables mixing of combustion gases and fresh air, completes the combustion, and allows the fuel to burn completely, which means combusting all of the carbon in the fuel making the combustion process more efficient.

 The amount of secondary air you need depends on the firing rate and the moisture in the fuel.
 If the fuel is dry, more secondary air is needed to quench the combustion temperature and vice versa.
 If the fuel contains higher moisture, then less secondary air is needed.
 FGR is a technique that significantly reduces nitrogen oxide (NOx) emissions by recirculating flue gasses into the combustion chamber.
 This technique lowers flue gas temperature and oxygen content in the combustion mixture.